 Raisa Ahtiainen, PhD (Ed.), is a postdoctoral researcher and principal investigator (PI) at the Centre for Educational Assessment (CEA).
 Her research in the field of special and inclusive education focuses on educational change, school development work, co-teaching, and leadership in school and early childhood education and care (ECEC) communities.
 Raisa has contributed to the establishment of the Leadership in Educational Contexts research and training group (LeadEd) at the Faculty, and she is the coordinator of the LeadEd research seminar.
 At CEA, Raisa manages projects falling under the theme of leadership, and one of her responsibilities is to plan, implement and coordinate research in them.
 Raisa is inspired by new research ideas, and she collaborates with a number of researchers from different universities in both Finland and abroad.
 In addition to her research efforts, Raisa supervises doctoral students and takes part in the planning, development and implementation of education at the Faculty.

-Hanna Lampi (PhD) is a University Lecturer at the University of Helsinki.
-She is inspired by inclusive pedagogy, co-teaching, interaction, people's participation, equality and global education.
-Her dissertation (2017) explored the future ideas of children living in different parts of the World.
-Hanna's goal is to continue longitudinal research on the future drawings of Finnish and Tanzanian children, now grown up.
-Hanna has worked from early childhood education to junior high school in various class formats and roles.
-Having worked as a consulting teacher, she knows the Finnish early childhood education and school world well and extensively also in practice.
+Dr. Hanna Lampi works as a university lecturer at the University of Helsinki.
+Lampi is inspired by co-teaching, inclusive pedagogy, interaction, people's participation, equality and global education.
+Her dissertation (2017) dealt with the future drawings of children living in different parts of the world.
+Dr. Lampi’s goal is to continue the work she started in her dissertation by studying the future images of her longitudinal data - now adult Finns and Tanzanians with Tanzanian research colleague.
+They will work with a qualitative study that examined drawings and interviews using the AtlasTi content analysis program.
+Dr. Lampi has worked as a teacher from early childhood education through primary school in different roles and in many different class formats.
+Thanks to working as a supervising teacher, Lampi knows Finnish early childhood education and the school world extensively in different municipalities, also on a practical level.

 Juho Honkasilta, PhD (Ed.), is a University Lecturer at the University of Helsinki.
 In his research on inclusion in education, and medicalization and psychiatrization in education, Honkasilta applies critical sociological approaches such as Disability Studies to investigate phenomena central to Special Education discipline.
 Dr. Honkasilta strives to understand and make transparent structures, normative assumptions and ableist ideologies that deem the categorization and labelling of difference meaningful and useful – pragmatic – in education practice.
 The notion of “students with SEN” is an example of such a labelling practice.
 Dr. Honkasilta’s recent research has focused on the Relative Age Effect on diagnosing and medicating for ADHD, the paradox of inclusion in education in the context of Finnish basic education governance, the functions of ADHD diagnostic entity as a form of governance in top-down and bottom-up processes in institutional and social spheres of life, and on the essentialist nature of ADHD classification in ICD-10, DSM-5 and DSM-5-TR.
 He is also conducting research lead by Professor Joseph Gagnon on the trends of evidence-based behaviour supports at schools in Finnish basic education.
 Dr. Honkasilta is also a member of AGORA for the study of Social Justice and Equality in Education research group at the University of Helsinki.